Write Effective Program Management Reports

 Over the years I have seen more program management reports than I care to remember.
 I’ve also worked with scores of program managers and their bosses who literally obsessed ad nausea over how impeccably perfect these reports needed to be (for example, the period after one sentence is 12 point and the period after another sentence is 14 point…not kidding.)
 Stop the madness and focus on these two principles:

-- Keep It Simple – Your program management report needs to be simple.
+- Keep It Simple – Your report needs to be simple.
 It needs to be simple to put together, simple to read, simple to understand, and simple to update week after week.
 Nobody has time anymore to get bogged down with putting a report together that will be glanced at for a matter of a few minutes.

 Are program management reports important?
 Absolutely.
 Do people get carried away in putting them together?
 Yes.
 Keep them simple, relevant and meaningful and you’ll make everyone (including yourself) that much happier.